AndyClifton/andyclifton.github.io/_posts/2020-11-10-github-actions.md

 ### Using latexmk

-The first call `latexmk -f -xelatex main.tex` just runs xelatex on the file, main.tex.
+The first call `latexmk -f -xelatex main.tex` just runs XeLaTeX on the _main.tex_ file.

 The final `latexmk -c` in the shell script, cleans up the directory.

-To make this work we need one last file, *.latexmkrc*.
+To make this work we need one last file, called *.latexmkrc*.
+This stores some preferences for _latexmk_.
 You can put this in the current working directory.

 **.latexmkrc**
 <pre>